citizenweb3/web3-society/README.md

 > [Join W3S](https://t.me/web_3_society)

-*A Community Focused on Helping and Learning to love the Tech.
+*Web3 Community Based on Values of Decentralization.
+Learning to Forget Tribalism and Love the Tech.
 Blockchain Agnositc.
 Fck Tribalism.*

 A digital space where you can share and find information about crypto technology, latest developments in consensus algorithms, DeAI news, open source hardware, software innovations, memes, guides, and make connections.